 Note: This process only pertains to those who purchased our Standard or Premium product.
 If you have our Basic product, you will not see the option to bulk edit jobs.

 Download the Stages by Job Report.
 This report will show you a list of all of your jobs and their stage names.
 Use this report to audit the stage names your organization is using before making any changes.

-To access the Stages by Job Report, click on the Jobs tab from your Dashboard.
+To access the Stages by Job Report, click the All Jobs tab from your navigation bar.

 Open the Filter panel at the top of the page and select All from the Job Status drop-down menu.
 Select All Statuses from the Board Status drop-down menu.
 When finished, click Bulk Actions.

 From the Bulk Edit Jobs page, select All Jobs.
 Click Download Stages by Job Report to download the report to your computer.